MYTRAFFIC/mytraffic.github.io/README.md

 ### Deploying

 When you push to the `main` branch, the site is automatically deployed by [github pages](https://pages.github.com/), which knows how to deal with jekyll static sites.
 The articles are then manually integrated on the www.mytraffic.io site (inside an iframe :/).
+For this you need to send:
+    - the page url (e.g. `https://mytraffic.github.io/join-algorithms/`)
+    - the page name (e.g. `join-algorithms`)
-For this you need to send the page url to Alexia so that she can create a new blog entry in prismic.
+to Alexia so that she can create a new blog entry in prismic (these two fields are required).

 ### Useful resources